Erlemar/dswok/General ML/Regularization.md

 ### Elastic Net
 - Combination of L1 and L2 regularization: $Loss + λ₁ * Σ|w| + λ₂ * Σw²$
 - Balances the benefits of L1 and L2
-- Tends to select groups of correlated variables together, unlike Lasso which may arbitrarily select one
+- Tends to select groups of correlated variables together, unlike Lasso, which may arbitrarily select one

 ## Model-specific types of regularization
 * L1, L2, Elastic net in linear models